sindresorhus/p-settle/readme.md

 This is useful since `await pSettle(promiseArray)` always returns a `PromiseResult[]`.
 This function can be used to determine whether `PromiseResult` is `PromiseFulfilledResult` or `PromiseRejectedResult`.

-This is exported from [p-reflect](https://github.com/sindresorhus/p-reflect)

 ### isRejected(object)

 This is a type guard for TypeScript users.

 This is useful since `await pSettle(promiseArray)` always returns a `PromiseResult[]`.
 This function can be used to determine whether `PromiseResult` is `PromiseRejectedResult` or `PromiseFulfilledResult`.

-This is exported from [p-reflect](https://github.com/sindresorhus/p-reflect)

 ## Related